-This photo of several perfect Islands, perfectly aligned in a row in the middle of the Blue Ocean was shot from a seaplane during an aerial photo shooting in Baa Atoll, Northern Maldives in 2002.
+This aerial photo of several perfect Maldives Islands in Baa Atoll was shot by Sakis, Dreaming of Maldives photographer, from a seaplane during an aerial photo shooting in 2002.

 I knew the shot was good but I did not know what was next…

 Flying above Baa Atoll in 4 photo sequences

 Baa Atoll photos from the Photography Book, Dreaming of Maldives, The Unique Photo Journey.
 Row of Islands.

 Shortly later, the photo was used in several ads and magazines in many countries to showcase the stunning beauty of the Maldives Islands.

 The Maldivian Gem Islands were a complete Dream for travelers.

 A testimony of Maldives timeless beauty and fragility